 Hooking A Salmon

-By Jock Monteith 24th July 2018
+By Jock Monteith 16th October 2022

 One of the most important areas of Scottish salmon fishing is knowing exactly how to hook a salmon when it takes your salmon fly.
 If the entire Scottish salmon fly fishing community fully understood this 'logic backed' procedure I've no doubt Scottish fly fishing rod catches would increase significantly.

-Proven Salmon Hooking Method
+The Best Proven Salmon Hooking Method

 When A Salmon Comes To The Fly